techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure App Service.md

 .venv\Scripts\activate
 ```

-But this triggered an Unauthorized Access error (see Difficulties)  which I resolved by running a batch:
+But this triggered an Unauthorized Access error (see Difficulties) caused by PowerShell security restrictions which I resolved by running a batch file:

 ```
 .venv\Scripts\activate.bat